cpp-pm/hunter/docs/user-guides/cmake-user.rst

 ----------

-This kind of developer can **read** CMake code that was written by more experienced CMake developer.
+This kind of developer can **read** CMake code that was written by more experienced CMake developers.
 They understand some simple features such as adding an executable with the ``add_executable`` command, and that this command contains a list of source files associated with the executable.
 They will probably have difficulty understanding why, in some cases, the